krystalan/SportsSum2.0/README.md

 - `linesup.json`: Metadata file (contains rosters, starting lineups, player positions, etc.).

 ## Acknowledge
 Jiaan Wang would like to thank Kuan-Hao Huang, the first author of SportsSum, for his positive response.

+## Recommendation
+Our new paper *Knowledge Enhanced Sports Game Summarization* (camera ready version is still being prepared) has been accepted by WSDM 2022 as a long paper.
+In this paper, we provide K-SportsSum dataset which contains more data than SportsSum/SportsSum2.0.
+Besides, K-SportsSum also contains a large-scale knowledge corpus containing information of games as well as players.
+More details pls refer to [K-SportsSum](https://github.com/krystalan/K-SportsSum).

 ## Citation and Contact